 The COVID-19 pandemic has adversely affected, and we expect will continue to adversely affect, elements of our business.
-COVID-19 has primarily disrupted the customer end of the supply chain, with our customers' labs operating at reduced capacity for extended portions of 2020.
-COVID-19 adversely impacted our growth rate for 2020, in particular as customers have had issues accessing their labs, and we anticipate further impact in 2021.
+COVID-19 has primarily disrupted the customer end of the supply chain, with our customers' labs operating at reduced capacity for extended portions of 2020, COVID-19 adversely impacted our growth rate for 2020, in particular as customers have had issues accessing their labs.
 We have not seen any material cancellations in our pipeline; however, there have been delays as customers are pushing projects into the future.
 We are continuing to closely monitor how the pandemic and related response measures are affecting our business.
-Our production and manufacturing facilities are located in Uppsala, Sweden and Watertown, Massachusetts and we have not to date experienced any material disruptions to our production or supply of goods.
+Our production and manufacturing facilities are located in Uppsala.
+Sweden and Watertown.
+Massachusetts and we have not to date experienced any material disruptions to our production or supply of goods.
 We increased our inventory level in 2020 in order to operate with a higher level of inventory than we have done historically.
 Although we have seen a reduction in demand due to the ongoing COVID-19 pandemic, we have not observed any significant changes in our underlying customer base, and we have been and will continue to serve our customers, even at reduced levels, until their activities return to normal.
 The gradual recovery of revenue we have seen compared with previous levels reflects the underlying factors affecting demand, including the easing of lockdown restrictions and the partial or full reopening of academic and biopharmaceutical research laboratories around the world.
+At March 31, 2021 we concluded there was no evidence of material changes to recoverability risk of business assets, including deferred tax assets and trade receivables.